d-gamedev-team/gfm/README.markdown

 ## License

-*Everything in this repositery is Public Domain.*
+Public Domain.
 See UNLICENSE for more details.

 ## Contents